 Solid pneumatic forklift tires are made out of solid rubber.
 These tires are very durable and can’t be punctured or deflated, which makes them ideal for industries with sharp debris like recycling centers or lumberyards.

-Polyurethane tires are lightweight and more resistant to splitting, tearing or chunking out under a load than rubber tires.
+Polyurethane tires, a type of press-on tire, are lightweight and more resistant to splitting, tearing or chunking out under a load than rubber tires.
 They combine good traction with low-rolling resistance.
 Polyurethane tires generally experience about twice the lifespan of rubber tires and should be used indoors only for light applications like warehousing.